FredSabu/Movie_Recommender/README.md

 This project was a collaborative effort by:

-- **Fred Sabu (18005389)**: Chief Architect and Developer, led the development of the front-end and the recommender system.
+- **Fred Sabu (18005389)**: Chief Architect and Developer, led front-end and recommender system development.
-- **Daniel Devis (19020322)**: Development Support Specialist, assisted in various aspects of development and testing.
+- **Daniel Devis (19020322)**: Development Support Specialist, assisted in development, testing, and feedback.
-- **Mathi Kumaran (20021974)**: Data Processing Lead, handled data preprocessing and contributed to feedback and testing.
+- **Mathi Kumaran (20021974)**: Data Processing Lead, handled preprocessing, feedback, testing, and assisted in development.
-- **Reynold Kwok (23003788)**: Evaluation Lead, conducted system evaluation and contributed to feedback and testing.
+- **Reynold Kwok (23003788)**: Evaluation Lead, conducted evaluation, feedback, testing, and assisted in development.